Will donating eggs hurt my chances of pregnancy later on in life?

 Safety for IVF children

 The last person that you might be interested in whether IVF is safe for is your eventual child.
 People worry that IVF and all the processes lead to children that have problems.
 Yes, children of IVF do have a 1% increased risk of deformations compared to the general population.
 The general population risk is 3% so up to 4% of having a child with some sort of problem.
 These problems could be anything from an abnormality in the heart to something completely benign, all different kinds of issues.
 The majority of those cases though are found in people who have infertility of some form or another.
-So most of the time when we're dealing with a same-sex male couples or a single males there are no actual medical problems leading to infertility and so this does not really apply to your case.
+So most of the time when we're dealing with same-sex male couples or single males there are no actual medical problems leading to infertility and so this does not really apply to your case.